SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what/index.md

                 </div>

                 <p>
-                  You have two options with the&nbsp;<code>Apply Windows settings</code>&nbsp;step.
+                  You have two options with the<code>Apply Windows settings</code>step.
 Either:
                 </p>

                 <ul>
                   <li>
-                    Use the new-ish&nbsp;[OSDWindowsSettings* task sequence variables](https://docs.microsoft.com/en-us/mem/configmgr/osd/understand/task-sequence-steps#BKMK_ApplyWindowsSettings).
+                    Use the new-ish[OSDWindowsSettings* task sequence variables](https://docs.microsoft.com/en-us/mem/configmgr/osd/understand/task-sequence-steps#BKMK_ApplyWindowsSettings).
 These set what you would otherwise select from the dropdown settings in the <code>Apply Windows settings</code> step.
                   </li>
                 </ul>